slidevjs/slidev/docs/guide/syntax.md

 > Available since v0.44

-The custom syntax might not be compactible with some formatters like Prettier.
+The custom syntax might not be compatible with some formatters like Prettier.
 You can either install the [Prettier Plugin](/guide/editors#prettier-plugin) or use a direct `yaml` code block to define the frontmatter instead:

 ````md